DgFutureLab/satoyama-edge/README.md

 11. git clone https://github.com/DgFutureLab/satoyama-edge.git (If your NOOBs does not have git installed, install it before using apt-get)
 12. sudo easy_install pip
 13. sudo pip install requests

+## Setup Chibi
+Upload aggregator.ino to the chibi and connect the chibi to the raspberry pi with a USB cable.

 ## Run edge router
 The run_edge.py script launches two processes.
 One constantly listens to the serial port and parses the data from the Chibi connected to the raspi.
 The other process uploads the information to a webserver with regular intervals.